 NCERT Solutions for Class 11 Biology Chapter 9 – Biomolecules

-NCERT Solutions for Class 11 Biology Chapter 9 – Biomolecules are categorized under Unit – 3 – Cell: Structure and Functions.
+NCERT Solutions for Class 11 Biology Chapter 9 – Biomolecules are categorized under Unit – 3 – Cell: Structure and Functions of the first term CBSE Syllabus 2021-22.
 This particular unit totals up to 15 marks as per the previous years’ question papers which approximately comes up to 21% of the total weightage of the paper.

 Students can revise from previous years’ question papers to get an idea of the typology of questions that can be expected from this chapter.
 Apart from learning concepts, knowing how to answer is the key to score optimum marks, NCERT Solutions help students with that.

 List of subtopics covered in Chapter 9 – Biomolecules:

 |9.8||Nature Of Bond Linking Monomers In A Polymer|